silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 For example, your editors may be about to launch a new contest through their website.
 They've drafted a page to promote the contest, another page with the rules and conditions, a registration page for users to sign up, some promotional images, new sponsors records, etc. All this content needs to become visible simultaneously.

-Changes to many DataObjects can be grouped together using the [`ChangeSet`](api:SilverStripe\Versioning\ChangeSet) object.
+Changes to many objects can be grouped together using the [`ChangeSet`](api:SilverStripe\Versioning\ChangeSet) object.
 In the CMS, editors can manage `ChangeSet` through the "Campaign" section, if the `silverstripe/campaign-admin` module is installed).
-By grouping a series of content changes together as on74e cohesive unit, content editors can bulk publish an entire body of content all at once, which affords them much more power and control over interdependent content types.
+By grouping a series of content changes together as cohesive unit, content editors can bulk publish an entire body of content all at once, which affords them much more power and control over interdependent content types.

 Records can be added to a changeset in the CMS by using the "Add to campaign" button that is available on the edit forms of all pages and files.
 Programmatically, this is done by creating a `SilverStripe\Versioned\ChangeSet` object and invoking its `addObject(DataObject $record)` method.

 <div class="info" markdown="1">
-Any DataObject can exist in any number of changesets, and even added to a changeset in advance of being published.
-While a record need not have modifications to be part of a changeset, for practical purposes, changesets are only concerned with records that have modifications.
+DataObjects can be added to more than one ChangeSet.
+Most of the time, these objects contain changes.
+A ChangeSet can contain unchanged objects as well.
 </div>

 #### Implicit vs. Explicit inclusions